|

 spices.
 Clearly the Queen of England was delighted even though the dream

-of a Northwest passage continued elusive.
 Drake played a major role in the

 defeat of the Spanish Armada in 1588.
 It is rumoured that